Media Audits & Agency Reviews

 We believe it’s important to look at the audit process from a holistic perspective.
 Is the audit necessary for internal compliance reasons or is it precipitating an existing undesirable situation with the current media suppliers?
 Typically the clients that reach out to us are mostly in the second camp, where there is suspicion that the current media suppliers are not performing as expected.

 The bigger question is whether this situation exists because of the direction they have been given and the contract that has been signed, or because of malpractice.
-It can be a result of optimizing the wrong performance metrics that do not contribute toward organizational goals.
-Ultimately, we realize you want to make sure your external agencies are working optimally to deliver your marketing and business objectives while operating in a transparent manner.
+A negative perception of performance could have arisen because the agency was optimizing for the wrong performance metrics.
+Ultimately, we realize you want to make sure your external agencies are working optimally and in a transparent manner in order to achieve business objectives.

-Brands that don’t have an audit system in place for media agencies should seriously consider their rights to do so.
-Many are not even aware this may be detailed in their contract.
-Either way, first define what everyone means by ‘media auditing’ and look for expert advice to ensure you’re making the correct decisions for your company’s requirements.
+Brands that don’t have an audit system in place for the media agency should seriously consider their right to do so.
+Many are not even aware that audits may be specifically refereed to within the detail of the contract.
+Either way, first reflect on what you deem to be ‘media auditing’.
+Perhaps what you require is instead independent advisory to review existing campaigns.

-The association of National Advertisers (ANA) has published a handy Media Transparency Guidelines document which should be essential reading and guide discussions prior to any contractual agreements being signed.
+The Association of National Advertisers (ANA) has published a handy Media Transparency Guidelines document which should be essential reading and guide discussions prior to any contractual agreements being signed with your media agency.

 Marketing Attribution – A Detailed Approach to Implementation